This website is intended for use by US healthcare professionals only.

 Known hypersensitivity to Venofer.

-Serious hypersensitivity reactions, including anaphylactic-type reactions, some of which have been life-threatening and fatal, have been reported in patients receiving Venofer.
-Patients may present with shock, clinically significant hypotension, loss of consciousness and/or collapse.
+Hypersensitivity Reactions: Serious hypersensitivity reactions, including anaphylactic-type reactions, some of which have been life-threatening and fatal, have been reported in patients receiving Venofer.
+Patients may present with shock, clinically significant hypotension, loss of consciousness, and/or collapse.
 If hypersensitivity reactions or signs of intolerance occur during administration, stop Venofer immediately.
 Monitor patients for signs and symptoms of hypersensitivity during and after Venofer administration for at least 30 minutes and until clinically stable following completion of the infusion.
 Only administer Venofer when personnel and therapies are immediately available for the treatment of serious hypersensitivity reactions.
 Most reactions associated with intravenous iron preparations occur within 30 minutes of the completion of the infusion.

-Venofer may cause clinically significant hypotension.
+Hypotension: Venofer may cause clinically significant hypotension.
 Monitor for signs and symptoms of hypotension following each administration of Venofer.
 Hypotension following administration of Venofer may be related to rate of administration and/or total dose delivered.

-Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
+Iron Overload: Excessive therapy with parenteral iron can lead to excess storage of iron with the possibility of iatrogenic hemosiderosis.
 All adult and pediatric patients receiving Venofer require periodic monitoring of hematologic and iron parameters (hemoglobin, hematocrit, serum ferritin and transferrin saturation).
 Do not administer Venofer to patients with evidence of iron overload.
 Transferrin saturation (TSAT) values increase rapidly after intravenous administration of iron sucrose; do not perform serum iron measurements for at least 48 hours after intravenous dosing.

 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.
-In post-marketing safety studies of Venofer in 1,051 patients with HDD-CKD, adverse reactions reported by >1% were cardiac failure congestive, sepsis and dysgeusia.
+In post-marketing safety studies of Venofer in 1,051 patients with HDD-CKD, adverse reactions reported by >1% were cardiac failure congestive, sepsis, and dysgeusia.

 Symptoms associated with Venofer total dosage or infusing too rapidly included hypotension, dyspnea, headache, vomiting, nausea, dizziness, joint aches, paresthesia, abdominal and muscle pain, edema and cardiovascular collapse.
 These adverse reactions have occurred up to 30 minutes after the administration of Venofer injection.
 Reactions have occurred following the first dose or subsequent doses of Venofer.
 Slowing the infusion rate may alleviate symptoms.